How to Add Automatic Subtitles to Videos: The Complete 2026 Guide

 For tutorials, courses, and instructional content:

-4. Or create text overlays for definitions alongside subtitles
+4. Or add text overlays for definitions alongside subtitles

 Technique 3: Burned-In vs. Sidecar Subtitles

-• Educational platforms: Both (burned-in for key points, sidecar for full transcript)
+• Educational platforms.
+Both (burn in for key points, sidecar for full transcript)

 Common Mistakes to Avoid

-Using Auto-Subtitles Without Review: Never publish AI-generated subtitles without human review.
-A single error can change meaning entirely (e.g., "Let's eat, Grandma" vs. "Let's eat Grandma").
+Using auto-subtitles without review.
+Never publish AI-generated subtitles without a human pass.
+One error can flip the meaning ("Let's eat, Grandma" vs. "Let's eat Grandma").

-Poor Color Contrast: Light text on light backgrounds is unreadable.
-Always use high contrast (white on black or black on white).
+Poor color contrast.
+Light text on light backgrounds is unreadable.
+White on black or black on white.

-Forgetting Mobile Viewers: 60% of video views are on mobile devices.
-Test subtitle readability on small screens.
+Forgetting mobile.
+60% of video views happen on mobile.
+Test readability on small screens.

-Skipping Punctuation: Subtitles without punctuation are hard to read and change the meaning of sentences.
+Skipping punctuation.
+Subtitles without punctuation are hard to read and change meaning.

 Frequently Asked Questions